Nothing is quite as confusing as government financing, and that’s never been truer than now.

 There are property taxes that are paid by all Memphians who own property.
 Memphis has the highest cumulative city-county tax burden in the state, and both city and county governments have heavy dependency on property taxes, which fund the majority of city and county services (half of the county’s property taxes go to schools).

 There are sales taxes collected every time we make a purchase in Memphis – 7% of it goes directly to Nashville and the 2.25% local option sales tax stays here.
 Half of the local option sales tax goes to the general fund of city government and the other half goes to public education.
+Outside Memphis, the local sales tax goes to either a town or county government, depending on the location of the purchase.

 There are the hotel-motel taxes that are added to the bills for rooms in Memphis hotels.
 Shelby County Government has a hotel-motel tax of 5% and City of Memphis has a hotel-motel tax of 1.7%.
 They are used to fund the Memphis Convention and Visitors Bureau and to pay off the bonds on the Memphis Cook Convention Center.